 The target for this year’s Alfred 6 Hour is $15,000.
-With your support these funds will be used to purchase a Cardiac Monitor for The Alfred’s expanded trauma service, a purpose built facility dedicated to the early recovery of trauma patients.
+With your support these funds will be used to purchase ECG machines, Vital Signs monitors, and Computers on Wheels for The Alfred’s expanded trauma service, a purpose built facility dedicated to the early recovery of trauma patients.

 The Alfred 6 Hour is based in the picturesque mountain town of Bright

 Bright, North East Victoria, has a great affiliation with cycling not only mountain bikes but road as well with some of Australia’s most popular cycling events including the Tour of Bright and the Alpine Audax Classic.
 Bright also hosted the Australian Mountain Bike Championships for the three years.

 The Bright Mountain Bike Park continues to grow in popularity with over 60km of dedicated MTB single track all within 5km of the centre of town.
 The Alpine Cycling Club together with the Alpine Community Plantation group are working hard to establish a world class facility with trails for all abilities that are graded and mapped.

 Endurance Mountain Bike events have become the most popular on the MTB calendar, match this type of event with the perfect venue for hosting such an event and the Alfred 6 Hour is born.